SDSDInk/EventWeaver/README.md

-Want to support me?
 Wishlist my game to say thank you! https://store.steampowered.com/app/3740100/Workplace_Hazard/

 Demo of this asset in use: